Evolving generalist controllers to handle a wide range of morphological variations: Experimental setup

 \subsection{Evaluation metrics}

-To test and compare the performance of robustness and generalisability of ANN controllers, we use three performance of average fitness on: (1) default morphology, (2) local variations set and (3) global variations set.

-\textbf{Default morphology} is the performance of an evolved ANN controller on an arbitrarily selected morphology, i.e. the OpenAI environment comes with a default morphology settings for the agents.

-\textbf{Local variations set performance} is the performance of an evolved ANN controller on the morphologies that are in and around the neighborhood of the default morphology (robustness).
-Including the training set, this set serves as a test for the ANNs a small number of unseen variations during the training with a set distance around the morphology variations that they are trained on.
-This distance was set to 6 to ensure that at a minimum 36 unseen morphologies would be added.
-The larger the training morphology set of a controller is, the larger its local test set is.
+To assess ANN controller robustness and generalizability, we evaluate average fitness performance on three sets: \textbf{Default morphology} is the performance on an arbitrarily selected morphology based on default settings in the OpenAI environment. \textbf{Local variations set} contains morphologies that are in and around the neighborhood of the default morphology (robustness).
+This set introduces unseen variations within a distance of 6 from the learning morphologies, ensuring a minimum of 36 additional morphologies.
+The larger the learning set is, the larger its local test set. \textbf{Global variations set} contains morphological variations beyond the local test set.
+This test space is consistent for all ANNs, providing a broad measure of generalizability regardless of the learning set size.

-\textbf{Global variations set} is the performance of an evolved ANN controller on the morphological variations that are larger than the local test set distance used for the robustness.
-This test space is kept the same for all ANNs no matter the number of morphologies they are trained on.
-This mean performance can indicate as a broad measure of performance of controllers in terms of their generalisability.